Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Differentiation with respect to the Fourier coefficients

 To take this derivative such that the current potential satisfies the linear least-squares system given in (\ref{sol_sys}), we differentiate the constraint given by (\ref{sol_sys}) with respect to the Fourier coefficients to obtain,

 which can then be substituted into (\ref{tot_chi2_dep}).
 Ordinarily, determining $\p \boldsymbol{\Phi} / \p \Omega_j$ would require solving a linear system involving $\mathsfbi{A}$ for each $\Omega_j$; however, this can be avoided here by using an adjoint method.
-The second term on the right hand side of (\ref{tot_chi2_dep}) is,
+The second term on the right-hand side of (\ref{tot_chi2_dep}) is,

 where the second expression uses the transpose to perform the inner product between the vectors of the first expression as a matrix multiplication.
 The quantity on the left side of this product is a row vector while the quantity in parenthesis on the right is a column vector.
 Note that,